Bounded displacement permutations on tree-like spaces

-\textbf{Question} Let $G$ be a group of permutations of the set $\mathbb{Z}^+$ of positive integers isomorphic to the additive group of rational numbers.
-Must there be an element $g \in G$ such that the set $\{a - ag \mid a \in \mathbb{Z}^+\}$ is infinite?

-We give an affirmative answer (Corollary \ref{noQsubgroup}) from a general theorem.
-Let $\Sym(X)$ denote the symmetric group on the set $X$; i.e. the group of all bijections on $X$.
-We follow the convention that permutation groups act on the right unless stated otherwise.
+Let $\Sym(X)$ denote the symmetric group on the set $X$ (i.e. the group of all bijections on $X$).
+We follow the convention that permutation groups act on the right.
 If $(X, d)$ is a metric space we let be the set of bounded displacement permutations (we'll write $\Bd(X)$ if the metric is clear).
-For results regarding $\Bd(\mathbb{Z}^+)$ one can see \cite{SozSuchSuch}, \cite{SuchSuch}, \cite{SuchTaras}.